 Global population aging challenges public policy worldwide, especially in countries with such generous public pension systems like Germany.
 As a consequence far reaching economic reforms affecting the pension system, the health care systems as well as labor markets have been introduced in the past years.
 A common feature of all these reforms is the shift of income risks from the state to the individuals, who are now required to make their own provisions.
-In order to measure how German households react to such changes the Munich (formerly Mannheim) Center for the Economics of Aging (MEA) started the SAVE panel in 2001.
+In order to measure how German households react to such changes the Munich (formerly Mannheim) Center for the Economics of Aging (MEA) started the SAVE panel (Sparen und AltersVersorgE in Deutschland) in 2001.
 SAVE is a representative, longitudinal study on households' financial behavior with a special focus on savings and old-age provision.

 Differing from the survey instruments and learning from the experiences made by other surveys (such as the U.S. Survey of Consumer Finances, the Dutch CenteR Panel or the Italian Survey on Household Income and Wealth), MEA researchers, in cooperation with TNS Infratest, designed the SAVE study to collect not only detailed quantitative information on households' financial structure like income, savings, and assets, but also relevant socio- and psychological aspects.
 Since 2005, a section devoted to health questions has been included.
 Moreover, new modules are introduced in order to track current macroeconomic changes such as the economic and financial crises of the last years.